 So if the goal is immediate enforcement, consider alternatives to contempt, such as asking the clerk of court to sign a document transferring title, garnishing wages for support, etc.

-Also remember that not every wrong has a remedy – the wrongdoer may have a legitimate defense to the contempt (e.g. inability to pay for a support case), or if the violations are relatively trivial, it often will not be worth the time or expense of litigating contempt, much less the risk of incurring the wrath of a magistrate with an already-busy docket.
+Also remember that not every wrong has a remedy – the wrongdoer may have a legitimate defense to the contempt (e.g. inability to pay for a support case is a defense, and you must prove current ability to pay at the time of the remedial contempt hearing), or if the violations are relatively trivial, it often will not be worth the time or expense of litigating contempt, much less the risk of incurring the wrath of a magistrate with an already-busy docket.
 For more of these practical considerations, see the contempt of court article referenced above.

 Contempt of Court Procedure